rtdevx/rtdevx.github.io/content/posts/devops/iac/terraform/terraform-expressions/index.md

 |`%%{`|Literal `%{`, without beginning a template directive sequence.|
 ### Interpolation

-A `${ ... }` sequence is an _interpolation,_ which evaluates the expression given between the markers, converts the result to a string if necessary, and then inserts it into the final string:
+A `${ ... }` sequence is an <font color=#C7EB25>interpolation</font>, which evaluates the expression given between the markers, converts the result to a string if necessary, and then inserts it into the final string:

 ```shell
 "Hello, ${var.name}!"